Dreded/multi_monitor_bg_creator/README.md

 This is meant for when you have 2,3 or more monitors with different resolutions but would like to place a multi-monitor image on them and have it displayed correctly. it defaults to a 3 monitor setup where the 2 side monitors are 1920x1080 and the center is 2560x1440. the images can easily be found by searching google for `5760x1080 background [insert search terms here]`

+Currently only for monitors arranged horizontally.(if you have a suggestion for vertical let me know)

 ## Install
 * `poetry install`

 ## Run
 * python main.py [image_file]
+* * It will show you the output before it saves, simply press any key on preview to close it.(TODO: allow not saving)
+* * image_file can be any size it will split into desired_resolution[x] images then resize/add borders to top/bottom as needed.
 * for help `python main.py -h`

 ```